Dental Implants Torrance

 - Dental implants preserve bone, preventing bone resorption that occurs when teeth are lost or missing

 - Dental implant treatment is often the most cost-effective tooth replacement option.

 For more information visit The Dental Implant Guide www.thedentalimplantguide.org

 Nearly everyone with missing teeth (in general good health) is a candidate for dental implant treatment.
 Very few health issues prevent patients from having dental implants

 The quality and quantity of bone determine whether dental implant treatment is possible.
 Fortunately, advances in technology and bone grafting procedures have made it possible for many people who do not have sufficient bone to have dental implant treatment.

-If tooth loss has effected your appearance, self-confidence or comfort, a consultation with your dentist is the first step in determining whether you are a candidate for dental implant treatment.
+If tooth loss has affected your appearance, self-confidence, or comfort, a consultation with your dentist is the first step in determining whether you are a candidate for dental implant treatment.